Wycliffe and the Guild of Nine

 First edition (publ.
 Victor Gollancz Ltd.)

 Wycliffe and the Guild of Nine (2000) is a crime novel by Cornish writer W. J. Burley.
+It is the twenty-second and entry in Burley's long-running Wycliffe series.

 Synopsis

 On the moor west of St Ives, an artists' colony has been running on the site of a disused mine, run by the married astrologers Archer and Lina.
 The latest member is the shadowy and beautiful Francine, who hopes to invest a legacy into the business.
 Because of her Scorpio star sign, Archer isn't convinced, although Lina soon accepts her offer.

 However, the trouble begins when Francine is found dead, killed by a deliberately blocked gas heater.
 Wycliffe soon makes his presence known as a murder investigation begins, and he quickly learns that several of the creative souls assembled have justifiable reasons for not wanting the police intruding on their private affairs. ...